featurist/hyperdom/readme.md

 Play on [requirebin](http://requirebin.com/?gist=641b92c81d69300a4277)

+## Not Refreshing

+By default the view will refresh after an event handler has run, however you can return `plastiq.html.norefresh` from an event handler to prevent this.

 ## Refreshing the view from the model

 Sometimes you want to refresh the view at an arbitrary point, not just after a UI event.
 For this plastiq views can subscribe to events produced by the model.